 “As restrictions ease, we will be able to open the rest of our properties in due course,” said Debbie Mills.
 “We are hoping to be able to reinstate our wonderful program of events later this year should positive progress continue in containing the spread of COVID-19 in New South Wales.”

-The following properties will be open to the community, with specific timed entry and pre-booked tickets in place for visitors.
+The following properties will be open to the community, with specific pre-booked timed entry for morning and afternoon sessions in place for visitors.
 Every Wednesday we release tickets for the next week.

 S. H. Ervin Gallery, Millers Point, Sydney